-For example, when Umpire signals a wide ball with both his hand parallel to the ground, + sign is mentioned.
+- When umpire signals a wide ball with both his hand parallel to the ground, assign + sign in scoresheet

 3. Cricket Score Sheet Entry details

-4. Wicket fall: After each wicket fall, enter the details of outgoing batsman number and score when wicket fell.
+4. Wicket fall: After each wicket fall, enter the outgoing batsman number and score.

-5. Bowling details: To be filled in for every ball bowled,
+5. Bowling details: To be filled in after every ball,

 6. Overs and runs: To be filled in after completion of each over.

-8. Total Runs tally : To filled after completion of the game.
+8. Total Runs tally : To be filled after completion of the inning.

-9. Bowling Figures: To filled when a bowlers finished this overs or at the end of the game to tally wickets and runs.
+9. Bowling Figures: To be filled when a bowler finishes this overs quota or at the end of the game along with wickets and runs tally.